 Check U-Bends And P-Traps Near The Smell

-Your plumbing has safeguards in place to prevent sewer gas from wafting into your home.
+Your plumbing has safeguards to prevent sewer gas from wafting into your home.
 The u-bend is one such countermeasure.
 As the name implies, the u-bend is a portion of pipe shaped like a U. This shape makes it impossible for the rising gas to travel downwards and eventually out through your sink.
 However, this u-shape that keeps smells out often also keeps debris trapped.
-Therefore, there is a good chance that the smell in your drain is from food scraps, oil, and hair trapped in the u-bend.
-To remedy this situation, all you have to do is remove this portion of your pipes, clean it, and then reinstall.
+Therefore, there is a good chance that your drain smells from food scraps, oil, and hair trapped in the u-bend.
+To remedy this situation, remove this portion of your pipes, clean it, and reinstall it.

 Have Our Professionals Clear Obstructions

 All plumbing is vented in one way or another, as ventilation helps maintain the proper pressure level in the system.
 The ventilation also benefits, ensuring that the worst of your sewer odor never makes it into your home.
 However, you might find that sewer gas is making its way into your home regardless.
 In this situation, you’ll need a professional plumber to assess the condition of your ventilation.